XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/nftoken.md

 ## URI

 The URI field points to the data and/or metadata associated with the `NFToken`.
-This field need not be an HTTP or HTTPS URL; it could be an IPFS URI, a magnet link, immediate data encoded as an RFC2379 ["data" URL](https://datatracker.ietf.org/doc/html/rfc2397), or even an opaque issuer-specific encoding.
+This field need not be an HTTP or HTTPS URL; it could be an IPFS URI, a magnet link, immediate data encoded as an [RFC 2379 "data" URL](https://datatracker.ietf.org/doc/html/rfc2397), or even an opaque issuer-specific encoding.
 The URI is not checked for validity, but the field is limited to a maximum length of 256 bytes.

 One drawback of using this method is that the value is immutable, so it commits the issuer to hosting the data in perpetuity.